devutkarsh/blog.github.io/content/post/API Gateway vs Edge Proxy service vs API Microgateway.md

 - A running Kubernetes cluster.
 - `kubectl` configured to interact with your cluster.
 - An SSL certificate and its corresponding key.
+- Basic understanding of Nginx and it's uses
+- DNS config and SSL certificates

 ## Step 1: Create a Namespace